Transmission of the Greek Classics: Western Roman Empire

 Classical Greek learning was firmly found in every metropolis of the Roman empire, including in Rome itself.

 In the 4th century, the Roman grammarian Marius Victorinus translated two of Aristotle's books, about logic, into Latin: the Categories and On Interpretation (De Interpretatione).
 A little over a century later, most of Aristotle's logical works, except perhaps for the Posterior Analytics, had been translated by Boethius, c.
 510–512 (see: Corpus Aristotelicum).
 However, only Boethius's translations of the Categories and On Interpretation had entered into general circulation before the 12th century.
 All in all, only a few major works of Aristotle were never translated into Arabic.
 Of these, the fate of Politics in particular remains uncertain.

 The rest of Aristotle's books were eventually translated into Latin, but over 600 years later, from about the middle of the 12th century.
 First, the rest of the logical works were finished, by using the translations of Boethius as the basis.
 Then came the Physics, followed by the Metaphysics (12th century), and Averroes' Commentary on Aristotle's Metaphysics (13th century), so that all works were translated by the mid-13th century.

 A text like On the Soul, for instance, was unavailable in Latin in Christian Europe before the middle of the twelfth century.
 The first Latin translation is due to James of Venice (12th century), and has always been considered as the translatio vetus (ancient translation).
 The second Latin translation (translatio nova, new translation) was made from the Arabic translation of the text around 1230, and it was accompanied by Averroes's commentary; the translator is generally thought to be Michael Scot.
 James's translatio vetus was then revised by William of Moerbeke in 1266–7, and became known as the "recensio nova" (new recension), which was the most widely read version.
-On the Soul ended up becoming a component of the core curriculum of philosophical study in most medieval universities, giving birth to a very rich tradition of commentaries, especially c.
+On the Soul ended up becoming a component of the core curriculum of philosophical study in most medieval universities, giving birth to a rich tradition of commentaries, especially c.
 1260–1360.